An explicit relation between knot groups in lens spaces and those in $S^3$: Introduction

 \subsection{Acknowledgments}

 The author would like to express his gratitude to Takuya Sakasai for his various suggestions.
-Also, he would like to thank Makoto Sakuma for pointing out some mistakes in his first draft and answering his questions about the symmetry of knots.
-Finally, this work was supported by the Program for Leading Graduate Schools, MEXT, Japan.
+Also, he would like to thank Makoto Sakuma for pointing out some mistakes in a first draft of the paper and for answering several questions about the symmetry of knots.
+Finally, the author wishes to express his thanks to the referees for their careful reading of the manuscript and for their useful comments.
+This work was supported by the Program for Leading Graduate Schools, MEXT, Japan.